-Special Precautions & Warnings:Pregnancy and breast-feeding: The use of laminaria directly on the cervix during pregnancy or childbirth is UNSAFE.
+Special Precautions & Warnings:Pregnancy and breast-feeding: The use of laminaria directly on the cervix during pregnancy or childbirth is POSSIBLY UNSAFE when used to ripen the cervix and LIKELY UNSAFE when used to induce labor.
 It can cause serious side effects for both mother and child, including infection, rupture of the cervix, and infant death.
-Taking laminaria by mouth during pregnancy is also UNSAFE because laminaria can affect hormones.
+Taking laminaria by mouth during pregnancy is UNSAFE because laminaria can affect hormones.

 Taking laminaria by mouth during breast-feeding is LIKELY UNSAFE because laminaria might contain some poisonous chemicals.

 If you are pregnant or breast-feeding, it’s best to avoid laminaria.